hoalv/mpi_md5/README.md

 #run
 open terminal and cd to the folder you save your code, typing: mpic++ main.cpp -o main
-  mpirun -np <number of process you want> main
+  mpirun -np "number of process you want" main
+  ex: mpirun -np 10 main